 There have been two very distinct phases of policy and performance since the creation of the People's Republic.
-The first of these, the Maoist phase lasted until 1978, and the Reform period from 1978 onwards.
+The first of these, the Maoist phase lasted until 1978 and the Reform period from 1978 onwards.

 From 1952 to 1978 there was a major acceleration in the pace of growth, with GDP rising threefold and per capita income by 80 per cent.
 The economic structure was transformed.
-The industrial share of GDP rose from 10 to 35 per cent.
+The industrial share of GDP rose from 8 to 30 per cent.
 The acceleration in performance was due to a massive increase in inputs of physical and human capital.
-The capital stock grew by 7.6 per cent a year, labour input rose faster than population.
+The capital stock grew by 7.7 per cent a year, labour input rose faster than population.
 Human capital was improved by significant advances in education and health.
 However, the productivity picture was dismal.
 This was a boom period in many parts of the world economy, particularly in Europe and Japan.
-In spite of its growth acceleration, China grew somewhat less than the world economy as a whole.
+In spite of its growth acceleration, China grew somewhat less than the world economy as a whole (per capita growth was 2.3 per cent a year compared with a world average of 2.6 per cent).
 There were several reasons for these disappointing results.
 Economic development was interrupted by major political upheavals.
 There were changes in property rights, the Korean war, the disruption caused by the Sino-Soviet split, the self-inflicted wounds of the Great Leap Forward and the Cultural Revolution.
 All these had adverse effects on efficiency and productivity by making the growth path unstable.